kimiachenari/Deep-Learning-for-Land-Classification/README.md

 This project leverages deep learning techniques to classify land cover types using Landsat satellite imagery and various environmental indices.
 It demonstrates a powerful workflow for processing remote sensing data and applying a Convolutional Neural Network (CNN) to classify land types into multiple categories.

-If you're passionate about remote sensing, satellite imagery, and machine learning, you're in the right place!
-Let's dive in and learn how we can use cutting-edge AI to understand our planet better.

 ## 🚀 Features
 - **Creating and Downloading the satellite imagery and data from GEE**: Create satellite imagery in Google Earth Engine platform amd then Download the data and images.